DBC-as/rje/m/README.md

 - `mbibdk` - tech/design-draft for new version of m.bibliotek.dk
 - `bibapp` - public library app prototype - in progress... starting out with old/version1, but will incorperate experiences from old/mbibcurl, and after that advance futher.
 - `old` - various old mobile experiments
-- TODO: `MobileDevelopment.md` - write up experiences / best practices / choices/tradeoffs for mobile development
+- `Mobiludvikling.md` - choices for mobile development